ballerina-platform/ballerina-dev-website/learn/tooling-guide/visual-studio-code-extension/language-support/language-support.md

 ## Code Navigation

-The below are the features related to code navigation.

 ### Go to Definition

 For a symbol, this feature will navigate you to the definition of the particular symbol.
 For example, when invoking the go to definition from a function call expression, you will be navigated to the definition of the function.
 Apart from jumping to the definition, the peek definition will also be supported.
 The behaviour will be the same not only for the constructs within the sources in the current package but also for external modules and standard libraries as well.